-THIS STIPEND AGREEMENT (the "Agreement of the "A ent") is made and entered into as of the day of , 20, by and between the SOUTH CAROLINA DEPARTMENT OF TRANSPORTATION (hereinafter "SCDOT"), and ("Proposer"), with reference to the following facts: SCDOT issued a Request for Proposal ("RFP") for design and construction of the above-referenced Design-Build Project ("Project"), pursuant to procurement a authority granted in Section 57-5-1625 of the S.C.
+THIS STIPEND AGREEMENT (the "Agreen nent") is made and entered into as of the day of , 20, by and between the SOUTH CAROLINA A DEPARTMENT OF TRANSPORTATION (hereinafter "SCDOT"), and ("Proposer"), with reference to the following facts: SCDOT issued a Request for Proposal ("RFP") for design and construction of the above-referenced Design-Build Project ("Project") pursuant to procurement authority granted in Section 57-5-1625 of the S.C.
 Code of Laws, 1976, as amended.
 The RFP provided for payment of stipends as provided herein.